-As well as all the work that’s going on within individual UN organizations, there’s also a considerable amount of activity at the UN-system level to reduce our environmental impacts, including:
+As well the work that’s going on within individual UN organizations, there’s also a considerable amount of activity at the UN System level to reduce the UN’s environmental impacts, including:

-Unsurprisingly, travel is the UN’s largest single source of greenhouse gas emissions.
+Travel is the UN’s largest single source of greenhouse gas emissions, accounting for around 50% of the total footprint.
 Work is underway with the inter-agency travel teams to identify ways of reducing the impacts of our travel, without jeopardizing the work that we do.
-Click here for more.
+Read more on travel.

 The UN is a big spender.
-In 2008 alone the UN purchased goods and services worth USD 13.6 billion - similar to the GDPs of Botswana and Senegal.
-The UN is therefore able to directly influence the market place by choosing more sustainable goods and services.
-Click here for more.
+In 2015 alone the UN purchased goods and services worth USD 17.6 billion.
+The UN is therefore able to directly influence the market place, by increasing demand for more sustainable goods and services.
+Read more on procurement.

-The UN, like many large international organizations, convenes a huge number of meetings each year, from small workshops to high-profile international gatherings.
-Making our meetings more sustainable is not just critical for reducing our impacts - it's also an effective way of communicating our values.
-Click here for more.
+The UN, like many large international organizations, convenes a huge number of meetings each year, from small workshops to high-profile international summits.
+Making our meetings more sustainable is not just critical for reducing our impact - it's also an effective way of communicating our values.
+Read more on meetings.

 Find out how the UN is offsetting its unavoidable emissions.